Scooterminsk/Scooterminsk/README.md

 ![](https://komarev.com/ghpvc/?username=Scooterminsk)

 ## <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> My name is Eugene Kirilov and I'm an iOS-Developer
-##   😉  I'm from Belarus, living in Minsk and currently searching for a job.
-I will be a valuable asset to your company
+## 🔥 I'm from Belarus, living in Minsk and currently searching for a job
 - 👨‍💻 I'm really keen on writing code
 - 💪 I like to spend my leasure time cycling and doing other sports
 - 🤓 I'm constantly learning new things
 - 📚 I like reading different books in Russian, Belarussian, Polish or English
+- 😉 I will be a valuable asset to your company

 ## 📥 Connect with me: